U.S. flag

 • 11/2021 Community member conversations at tables outside schools and libraries

-Then the City's Community Engagement Team conducted six focus groups in early 2022.
+The Department of Human Service Programs’ Community Engagement Team hosted focus groups with the following communities.
 Click below for a summary of comments that people made:

 Contact Us